faisalazam/DeployHub/ansible/inventory/README.md

-To connect to the vm with http via host on forwarded port 55985 and with `network_mode` set to `host`.
+To connect to the vm with http via host on forwarded port 55985 and regardless of whether the  `network_mode` set to `host` or not.

 Note the use of `host.docker.internal`, it's a way to access host from within the container.

 Once https enabled, you can still connect with the below setting, but you have to run the following command from the host machine first: